 The growing economic inequality between men is the greatest worry of our age.
 Social peace, no matter how ardently desired, remains to this day an elusive ideal.
 Is it not necessary to work on reconciliation and solidarity?

 I don’t envy Marie-Adélaïde.
-You’re 18 years old, in charge of a country (albeit a small one), and the clouds of World War I are gathering on your horizon.
+You’re 18 years old, at least nominally in charge of a country (albeit a small one), and the clouds of World War I are gathering on your horizon.
 It’s a shit sandwich, and she got stuck in the middle of it.

-As soon as war broke out, the Germans invaded Luxembourg.
-Marie-Adélaïde made a formal protest, but decided to stay neutral instead of fighting.
+As soon as war broke out, the Germans invaded, violating Luxembourg’s neutrality.
+Marie-Adélaïde made a formal protest, but decided to remain neutral instead of fighting.
 When the Kaiser visited Luxembourg, she hosted him at the palace – and this really pissed people off.
-They called her a sympathizer, and the French refused to have anything to do with her.
+Diplomatically, I don’t think she had much choice, but this meeting became a constant source of bad PR.
+The press called her a sympathizer, and the French refused to have anything to do with her.
 In fact, their government issued a statement calling her “gravely compromised.”
 Belgium joined the list of countries mad at Marie-Adélaïde, but both France and Belgium had ulterior motives – they wanted to annex Luxembourg for themselves.
 The fastest way to do that was to get rid of Marie-Adélaïde by making her seem like a terrible leader.

 Terrible or not, the poor Grand Duchess was swamped by bad press and calls for her abdication.
 It didn’t help that one of her sisters, Princess Antonia, got engaged to the Crown Prince of Bavaria – a Field Marshal in the German army, who had just helped push the French back at the Battle of Lorraine.
 That must have made for some uncomfortable dinner conversions.